Variable 7: Great Power Flashpoint and Regional Ordering

 The mechanism will help ensure that future conflicts are either averted or, at the very least, prove less dangerous.

-None of this changes the importance of preserving the OSCE as an inclusive body for rebuilding certain parts of the European security order — and although they feature contradictions and have sometimes been egregiously transgressed, the Helsinki Decalogue remains the optimal basis for this.
-The purpose of the crisis consultation mechanism is somewhat different: It is aimed at managing confrontation and stabilizing zones of conflict rather than forging a common continental security architecture.
+None of this changes the importance of preserving the OSCE as an inclusive body for rebuilding certain parts of the European security order — and, although they feature contradictions and have sometimes been egregiously transgressed, the Helsinki Decalogue remains the optimal basis for this.
+The purpose of the crisis consultation mechanism is somewhat different: it is aimed at managing confrontation and stabilizing zones of conflict rather than forging a common continental security architecture.
 Still, by reducing the chances that they will be subject to further violations, this new mechanism can increase the odds that the Helsinki principles will lie at the core of a more ambitious project to rebuild cooperative security in Europe when the time is ripe.

 Ordering the Middle East

-The deteriorating conditions between Israelis and Palestinians (even before October 7, 2023) and the absence of a security architecture in the Middle East are two key contributing factors to the region’s instability.
+The deteriorating conditions between Israelis and Palestinians (even before Oct.
+7, 2023) and the absence of a security architecture in the Middle East are two key contributing factors to the region’s instability.

-Having played an instrumental role in creating the State of Israel (including through United Nations Resolution 181), it is incumbent upon the international community — now comprising a much larger and inclusive global order — to ensure the Palestinian people are finally endowed with a state of their own.
-The right to self-determination is one of the most inalienable and enduring concepts of the international order, a peremptory norm of international law.4 Palestinians and Israelis inherently have equal national and individual rights and must be allowed to realize them.
-Regrettably, relying on the parties to the conflict to reach a two-state solution through direct bilateral talks has proven impossible.
-As a result, the international community is now duty-bound to forge ahead with a solution of its own design.
+Having played an instrumental role in creating the State of Israel (including through U.N.
+General Assembly Resolution 181), it is incumbent upon the international community — now comprising a much larger and more inclusive global order — to ensure the Palestinian people are finally endowed with a state of their own.
+The right to self-determination is one of the most inalienable and enduring concepts of the international order, a peremptory norm of international law.3

 The international community must advance a clear cost-benefit structure — including, if necessary, sanctions and an arms embargo — so that Israel clearly understands the downsides of failing to end its occupation.